Trace chromatin in live cells non-invasively

 Histone-Chromobody consists of an anti-histone H2A-H2B heterodimer VHH fused to EGFP.

-*Commercialized under a license of INRA, the French National Institute for Agricultural Research
+*Commercialized under a license of INRAE, the French National Research Institute for Agriculture, Food and Environment

 Only for research applications, not for diagnostic or therapeutic use!